make-03/SunsetWebinterfaceMiddleware/README.md

      * limiting concurrent threads in `application.properties` and test what happens when several users want to execute code concurrently
      * what happens if user closes browser window during execution of code?
 * implement solution for manually cancelling only the corresponding sunset process for a specific user instead of terminating all java processes
-     * research process builder as a possible solution
+     * research existing code from old webinterface (threadpools + timeouts etc.)
      * maybe use session id to uniquely identify client requests (and map them to corresponding pid -> use Map-datatype)
 * **potential future tasks, currently not needed**
      * research `Docker` and its basic functionalities